 Not only was the movie panned by critics and fans alike, and for more than Henry Cavill’s weird CGI’d face, but there have been rumors that Snyder’s original plans for the movie were completely different.
-But instead of that extra-long, dark, and possibly better explained version of Justice League, we’re stuck with the watered down version that is rumored to have lost up to $100 million.
+But instead of that extra-long, dark, and possibly better-explained version of Justice League, we’re stuck with the watered down version that is rumored to have lost up to $100 million.
 Or are we?
-The idea of Snyder’s director cut of Justice League has been catching steam with fans in recent weeks, and it’s what those who love DC Comics need.
+The idea of Snyder’s director cut of Justice League has been catching steam with fans, and it’s what those who love DC Comics need.

 The movie was a dumpster fire

 Anyone that has seen Justice League already knows this, but the movie was a hodgepodge of weirdness.
 The problems start well in advance of Justice League, given that the movie introduces four new main characters.
 Diehards certainly know who The Flash and Aquaman are, but movies still have to explain characters and their motivations for the average moviegoer.

 Unfortunately, Justice League failed in several instances — most noticeably with the villain, Steppenwolf.
 His reasoning for destroying Earth is given through Diana in a brief monologue with a flashback, but never from the bad guy himself.
 Apparently, there were several scenes relating to this that were cut.
 All of that isn’t even to touch on the several other problems, including how Superman’s early return destroys and sense of danger for the heroes.